 Determinants of the 3D architecture of genomes.

 3D nuclear architecture is vital to genome function, however

 its underlying principles are only beginning to emerge.

 This collaborative project (with I. Sharakhov, entomology) aims

-to uncover the fundamental mechanisms of maintaining nuclear architecture via
+to uncover fundamental mechanisms of maintaining and altering

 Solving this problem will significantly improve our understanding of the role of nuclear architecture in regulation of gene expression, DNA double-strand break repair, generation of chromosomal rearrangements,